 Children: Attention Deficit Hyperactivity Disorder

-Comparing Attention Deficit Hyperactivity Disorder to Bipolar Disorder in Children: Investigations of Brain Function and Irritability
+Comparing Attention Deficit Hyperactivity Disorder to Severely Impairing Irritability: Investigations of Brain Function

-The studies enroll local participants and are conducted at the NIH Clinical Center in Bethesda, Maryland.
-All clinical evaluations, research procedures and visits are free of cost.
-Travel expenses are paid by NIMH.
-Both parent and child must agree to the child's participation in research.
+The study is conducted at the NIH Clinical Center in Bethesda, Maryland.
+Both parent and child must agree to the child’s participation in research.
 Children and parents are compensated for participation and travel.
 Child can remain on current medications.

 To find out if you qualify, email NIMH or call 1-301-496-8381 [TTY: 1-866-411-1010].